No 10 denies blocking James Dyson’s £6m donation to state primary school

 Downing Street has denied claims that Sir James Dyson has been blocked by officials from donating £6 million to his local state primary school.

-The billionaire businessman said he had been trying give a grant to the Malmesbury C of E school through his charitable foundation to help with the expansion of its new science and technology centre.
+The billionaire businessman said he had been trying give a grant to the Malmesbury C of E school through his charitable foundation to help with the building of its new science and technology centre and expansion by 210 places.

-But his stipulation that the Wiltshire school expand its pupil intake prompted warnings from the council that other primary schools in the area could be forced to close, leading to opposition to his plans from ministers and education officials, according to Sir James.
+“But the local authority and Department for Education say no, citing the risk of other schools having insufficient numbers,” Sir James wrote in a letter to The Times.

-Asked why the Government was stopping him from building the new science and technology centre, the Prime Minister’s official spokesman told reporters on Monday: “That’s not an accurate characterisation.
+Asked why the Government was stopping the new science and technology centre from being built, the Prime Minister’s official spokesman told reporters on Monday: “That’s not an accurate characterisation.

 “There is a formal process that rightly needs to be followed, a decision hasn’t been made.
 Certainly we are extremely grateful for Sir James Dyson’s generosity.